msimonin/xp5k-openstack/README.md

 ### Scenarios

 Scenarios are placed in `./scenarios` directory.
-The default scenario is `liberty_starter_kit`.
+The default scenario is `starter_kit`.
 To use another scenario, update the `xp.conf` file with :

 ```
 scenario 'scenario_name'